 - ExOfficio Give-N-Go Tank Top (Black) – This top is made of nylon and lycra spandex, with a microbial treatment to reduce odor-causing bacteria.
 It’s lightweight, moisture wicking, and quick drying.
 It’s been pretty good, but I think merino wool looks and feels better.
 This tank top is more like an athletic jersey.
 But it’s much cheaper than merino wool, so there’s that.

-- Outerboro Motile Breeze Pants (Black) – I looked long and hard for travel pants that were lightweight, durable, water-resistant, quick-drying… and that were long enough for my legs.
+- Outerboro Motile Breeze Pants (Black) – I looked long and hard for travel pants that were decent looking, lightweight, durable, water-resistant, quick-drying… and that were long enough for my legs.
 I’m tall, and unfortunately there are not a lot of pants options for tall ladies.
 These have a 33″ inseam, and fit all of my other criteria, so this is what I got.
 My one complaint is that they don’t have a back belt loop, so I had to have one added.
 Otherwise my belt hiked halfway up my back, and looked really stupid.
-(If I weren’t tall, I might also consider the Anatomie Skyler Skinny Pant for a similar style.)
+If I weren’t tall, I might also consider the Anatomie Skyler Skinny Pant for a similar style.
+(Update: PrAna has tall sizes now!
+And regular.
+And petite.)

 - Eddie Bauer Ponte Pants (Black, Slim Ankle) – These pants fit like leggings.
 I’m on the leggings-can-be-pants-as-long-as-they-aren’t-see-through team.
 And since these are super thick, there’s no chance of accidentally flashing strangers.
 I also layer them under my Outerboro pants on really cold days, and they sometimes serve as pajama bottoms.